jwinarske/rkboot/README.rst

 Boot order
 ==========

 While levinboot tries to initialize the different boot media concurrently, it does have a notion of priority, which is defined by the `DEFINE_BOOT_MEDIUM` macro in :src:`include/rk3399/dramstage.h`.
-The default order is SD, eMMC, SPI.
+The default order is SD, eMMC, NVMe, SPI.

-Boot media are 'cued` in priority order.
+Boot media are initialized concurrently, but 'cued' sequentially in priority order.
 Without user intervention, levinboot will 'commit' to the first payload it can successfully load.
 This can be prevented for all except the last configured boot medium by holding the power button at the moment when loading is complete. levinboot will give the user at least 500 ms to let go of the button to prevent accidental override.

 The primary use case for this mechanism is to force booting from SPI without having to disassemble a Pinebook Pro to disable eMMC, by holding the power button until the SPI payload comes up.